Menaka-GH/Mimis-kitchen/README.md

 Contact
 -----------
 	In the "Contact" link, you will find a form to fill out the information of name, email and address.
-It will check user's email is correct or not if you submit the form.
+It will check user's email is correct or not when you submit the form.

 I hope you understand about my project.
 Thank you for reading!!